Antidepressant medication

 Taking the medication

-Studies show that people who take medication as recommended by their doctor are more likely to feel better than those who take too little or too much.
+People who take medication as recommended by their doctor are more likely to feel better than those who take too little or too much.
 So make sure that you follow the directions on the pack to get the best benefit from your medication.
+Finding the right medication for you may involve trying one or more types of medication, or adjusting the dose.

 Coming off the medication

 Before stopping or reducing any medication it is important to discuss your reasons with your doctor.
 They can advise on the best ways to reduce the dose safely.
-Stopping antidepressant medication suddenly can cause you to feel agitated and uncomfortable, so this needs to be done step-by-step with your doctor.
+Stopping antidepressant medication suddenly can cause you to feel withdrawal symptoms, like feeling dizzy, agitated and uncomfortable, electric shock sensations, or low or anxious moods1.
+So this needs to be done step-by-step with your doctor.

 As with any type of medication, some people may experience side effects.
 Many of these settle down after a few weeks, when your body has adapted to the medication, while others may persist.
-Make sure you discuss any of the following side-effects with your doctor:
+Make sure you discuss any side-effects with your doctor.

 • Diarrhoea or constipation